digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Features
         * Anything that's "done" (i.e. implemented and has passed tech and functional reviews)

-    * Uptime
+    * Stability
-        * UAT is expected to be up "all the time" with the following caveats:
-            * We may announce downtimes.
-            * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.
+        * We aim at keeping UAT stable, so it can be a reliable tool for the given use cases.

     * Data
-        * Data in UAT is expected to persist and only be created, updated or deleted on user interaction.
+        * Data in UAT is expected to persist and only be created, updated or deleted by the users (or migration, cf. below).

     * Repeated migration
-        * Migrations may add, remove or change the documents in staging at any time.
+        * Migrations may add, remove or change the documents in UAT at any time.

 * Production:
     * Primary goal